superawesome-org/sa-mobile-sdk-ios/rdocs/source/02load.rst

     @end

-The SALoaderProtocol defines two methods that any class can implement.
+Finally, the SALoaderProtocol defines two methods that need to be implemented:
-Therefore, add the following code to your view or view controller's source file:

 .. code-block:: objective-c

     - (void) didLoadAd:(SAAd *)ad {
       // at this moment the ad data is loaded and ready
       // to be used to display ad contents
+      //
+      // you can check that all is OK by using the ad's "print" function [ad print];
     }

     - (void) didFailToLoadAdForPlacementId:(NSInteger)placementId {